Can Montessori work in public schools: Common Core Standards

 Hmmmm…sounds familiar.
 Montessori doesn’t introduce the memorization of math facts until later, after physical quantities have been introduced.

-Brons’ description of Common Core seems to mesh with the Montessori, in that it encourages play, rather than rote memorization:
+Brons’ description of Common Core seems to mesh with Montessori, in that it encourages play, rather than rote memorization:

 “Common Core encourages play and exploration to encourage the development of intuition.
 For example, students are taught the standard algorithm for addition, but they are also encouraged to play with and explore several other algorithms that, though more time-consuming to perform, can be demonstrated with toothpicks or blocks.
 Taught well and with patience, this helps demystify why the standard addition algorithm works and shows the beauty of the base-ten number system children are learning.”